angelwhipple/portfolio-whipple/docs/assignments/assignment1.md

 layout: doc
 ---

-# Assignment 1: Social Media Needfinding
+# A1: Social Media Needfinding

 ## Planning
 1. **Theme:** How would one design a social media app for traveling industry professionals (travel nurses, interns, college students, seasonal employees/contractors, full-timers)?
 Could their needs be better met than they currently are by platforms like Linkedin, Facebook, etc?